PaulaBarteau/data-migration/NMMNH/Telework/Hannah Cantrell.markdown

 -- | --
 2 | Mineral attributes and parts
-.5 | Checking email and emailing paleo curators about Artcos article for Black Range Naturalist
+.5 | Checking email and emailing paleo curators about Artcos article for Black Range Naturalist 2.5 | Organizing thoughts and researching for Arctos article, talking with Gary about collecting in the Black Range, starting an outline and taking notes